 6. After the civil ceremony, the couple held a reception and invited all the citizens of Monaco to attend so that they could shake hands with the new Princess.

 7. Kelly’s famous wedding dress was made from 25 yards of silk taffeta, 100 yards of silk net and 125 year-old Brussels lace not to mention 800,000 sequins and 1,500 pearls and rhinestones.

-8. Grace Kelly also wore a Juliet cap decorated with seed pearls, orange blossom and a tulle veil, 90 yards in length.
+8. Grace Kelly also wore a beautiful pearl bridal hair accessory in the form of a Juliet cap decorated with seed pearls, orange blossom and a tulle veil, 90 yards in length.

 9. She carried a bouquet of lily-of-the-valley and a copy of Rev. J.M.
 Lelen’s Bride’s Manual: A Manual of Catholic Devotion with Mass for the Marriage Ceremony and the Nuptial Blessing.
 The book was a gift from a family friend of the Kelly’s and the cover was studded with pearls.

 10. The six-tier wedding cake was iced in pure white, to flatter Kelly’s delicately coloured dress.
 It was a gift from the chefs of Monte Carlo’s Hotel de Paris.

 11. When the couple cut into the cake with Prince Rainier’s sword, a pair of turtledoves were released from the built in cage in the top two tiers.

 12. Six adult bridesmaids wearing yellow silk organdy over a yellow silk taffeta underdress accompanied Grace Kelly.
 One of the bridesmaids wrote a book about her experiences at the ‘wedding of the century’.

 13. The House of Creed was commissioned to create a perfume, Fleurissimo, especially for the wedding.
 Other female icons including Jackie Kennedy and Madonna have since worn it.